 - Plan Commission for a conditional use permit.
 (All schools are conditional uses, as they are in residential areas.)
 There will be a public hearing date set.

 - Common Council for final approval.

-Underwood Elementary will go to Plan Commission on April 8.
+Plan Commission approved Underwood Elementary as a conditional use.
 Check the Meeting Portal for more information.